Codeneos/vlocode/README.md

 * Retrieve/refresh Vlocity datapacks from within Visual Studio Code
 * Deploy a single or multiple Vlocity datapacks from within Visual Studio Code
+* Export any datapack enabled object directly from within VSCode.
 * Support SFDX username or alias to login to Salesforce
   > **Tip** Setup SFDX (see Requirements) to avoid storing your Salesforce password and security token as plain text workspace configuration